Guide for A One-Day Trip to Round Top Antiques Show

 Tips for First-Time Visitors

-- Wear comfortable shoes
+- Wear comfortable shoes.

-- Dress in layers and appropriately for the weather.
+- Dress in layers for Texas weather.

 Our Observations